-A facelift can help combat the signs of ageing and improve some of the most visible signs of ageing from unwanted wrinkles or sagging skin.
+A facelift can help combat the signs of ageing and improve some of the most visible signs of ageing, from unwanted wrinkles or sagging skin.
 As much as you need to know about the surgery, you also need to know about the facelift recovery process.
 While recovery time may differ from person to person, there are certain things you can do after your surgery to increase comfort and speed up your recovery.
-Keep reading to find out what you can expect following a facelift and our top tips for a speedy and effective recovery.
+Keep reading to find out what you can expect following a facelift and our top tips for a speedy and effective facelift recovery.

 Facelift Surgery 101